Common Issues When Valuing a Small Business for Divorce

 Determining Applicable Valuation Methodologies

-All three methodologies are required to be considered in all valuations primarily because there are margins of error present in any opinion of value –ultimately, while its a highly informed opinion, it is just that- an opinion.
+All three methodologies are required to be considered in all valuations primarily because there are margins of error present in any opinion of value –ultimately, while it’s a highly informed opinion, it is just that- an opinion.
 While the Market Approach calls upon the use of completed transactions of like businesses, what exactly constitutes one business as being “like” another?
-There are a multitude of factors that can skew market multiples including but not limited to:
+There is a multitude of factors that can skew market multiples, including but not limited to:

-• The actual operations of the company – Is the subject company a niche business that shouldn’t necessarily be grouped with a broader market segment?
+• The company’s actual operations – Is the subject company a niche business that shouldn’t necessarily be grouped with a broader market segment?

-• Expense classification – Does the company include an expense as a Cost of Goods Sold versus an Operating Expense, skewing Gross Profit Margins?
+• Expense classification—Does the company include an expense as a Cost of Goods Sold rather than an Operating Expense, skewing Gross Profit Margins?

-• Geographic location – Is the business located in a metropolitan area where there are a multitude of alternative product/service providers, limiting revenue growth?
+• Geographic location – Is the business located in a metropolitan area with many alternative product/service providers, limiting revenue growth?

 Adjusting Shareholder Compensation

-Privately owned, closely-held businesses have subjectivity in the compensation the working shareholders receive.
+Privately owned, closely-held businesses have subjectivity in the working shareholders’ compensation.
 This can be an issue.
 While owners of small businesses typically wear multiple hats, deciphering the fair market value salary that would be required from a person or persons necessary to replace those roles can present a lot of room for contention.
-Oftentimes, Shareholder salary can significantly impact the earnings streams utilized in subsequent market and income approaches.
-Adjusting for a lower fair market value salary will increase earnings levels, propelling company valuation, while stating that a Shareholder is underpaid and commands a higher salary, will draw from that earnings stream, and ultimately lower the conclusion of value.
-It is also important to note that the determined level of fair market compensation will play into any alimony set forth by the court (more on “Double Dipping” in an upcoming post), this is a key financial factor that needs to be discussed and researched.
+Oftentimes, Shareholders’ salaries can significantly impact the earnings streams utilized in subsequent market and income approaches.
+Adjusting for a lower fair market value salary will increase earnings levels, propelling company valuation, while stating that a Shareholder is underpaid and commands a higher salary will draw from that earnings stream and ultimately lower the conclusion of value.
+It is also important to note that the determined level of fair market compensation will play into any alimony set forth by the court (more on “Double Dipping” here); this is a key financial factor that needs to be discussed and researched.

 Personal Goodwill

-Goodwill is most easily thought of as the “blue sky” value of a company.
-It’s the result of a company generating value that exceeds the book value of the business.
-There are lot’s of things that can create goodwill- commonly items such as favorable location, trade names, customer lists and relationships, and so forth.
+Goodwill is most easily thought of as a company’s “blue sky” value.
+It’s the result of a company generating value that exceeds the business’s book value.
+Many things can create goodwill- commonly items such as favorable location, trade names, customer lists and relationships, and so forth.
 There are also instances where goodwill is created by a single person – hence the term “personal goodwill.”
-Some states consider personal goodwill a marital asset while others treat it as a personal asset (and not available for distribution in the marital estate.
-Thus sorting out if personal goodwill is applicable in a jurisdiction, and if so how much is it worth, is critical to valuing a company in divorce matters.
+Some states consider personal goodwill a marital asset, while others treat it as a personal asset (and not available for distribution in the marital estate.
+Thus, sorting out if personal goodwill is applicable in a jurisdiction, and if so, how much it is worth, is critical to valuing a company in divorce matters.

 .